mehdimehdi/ttuesday/_posts/2017-09-20-proof-of-work.markdown

 #BINGO!
 ```

-That simple fact that you have to scan through many different options in order to find your solution is turned into a gimmick to create the proof-of-work.
+That simple fact that you have to scan through many different options in order to find your solution is turned into the gimmick to create the proof-of-work.

 **How are cryptographic hash functions used to build the proof-of-work?**